Academic Requirements and Regulations

 Application for Graduation

+In order to receive a degree or certificate, a student must first apply to graduate.
 The application for graduation must be completed and submitted before or at the beginning of the student’s final semester/term, but not later than the date printed in the University Calendar.
 Applications for graduation, prior to the published deadline, are completed through myMU.

 Note on Transfer Credit

-All transfer credit (and official transcripts) must be sent directly to the Graduate Admissions office and received no later than the date for submitting final grades established by the Registrar.
+All transfer credit and official transcripts must be sent directly to the Graduate Admissions office and received no later than the date for submitting final grades established by the Registrar.
 Should the transcript not be received by this deadline, the student’s name will be removed from the final graduation list.

 Note on Incomplete Grades and PR Grades

-All grades of I must be removed by the end of the term and the Grade Change Form for said grade must be received by the registrar's office in Huntington no later than the date for submitting final grades established by the Registrar.
-This also applies to the recording of grades for thesis.
-Failure to meet this deadline will cause the student’s name to be removed from the final graduation list.
+All grades of I (incomplete) must be removed by the end of the following Spring or Fall term and the Grade Change Form for the grade must be received by the Registrar's office in Huntington no later than the date for submitting final grades established by the Registrar.

 Area of Emphasis